 Sanchez's direction, while bringing out the marvelous physical comedy talents of both Ocón and Carbajal, unfortunately leans too much into the rising volume of Elyot and Amanda's fights, and not enough on Coward's tit-for-tat banter and rhythm.
 And at times, the repetition of South American place names feels more like a distraction than anything else.

-Tango dancing, which Sanchez said was part of her inspiration for the production's setting, ends up playing a minor roll in just a couple of scenes, and also feels more like a shoehorned contrivance than a vital component of the action.
+Tango dancing, which Sanchez said was part of her inspiration for the production's setting, ends up playing a minor role in just a couple of scenes, and also feels more like a shoehorned contrivance than a vital component of the action.

 Other aspects of the production, including the music and sound design by Jake Rodriguez, work well in creating a mood.
 The terrific set design by Tanya Orellana, particularly the Beaux Arts-meets-Deco grandeur of Amanda's apartment, is also transporting and beautiful to look at.